graphql-elixir/hello_graphql_phoenix/README.md

 Clone this repo and start your Phoenix app:

   1. Install dependencies with `mix deps.get`
+  2. Setup your DB for the Ecto example with `mix ecto.migrate` and `mix run priv/repo/seeds.exs`
-  2. Start Phoenix endpoint with `mix phoenix.server`
+  3. Start Phoenix endpoint with `mix phoenix.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.